HridoyVaraby/Notey/memory-bank/progress.md

 - [ ] Production deployment preparation

 ## Current Status
-Project is in the early development phase.
-Memory bank has been set up with all required documentation, and the React frontend project has been initialized with Vite and TypeScript.
-Tailwind CSS has been configured, and we're ready to start implementing the core components of the application.
+Project is in active development phase.
+Frontend structure is complete with:
+- Authentication pages (Login, Register)
+- Dashboard layout with tab navigation
+- Task management components (TaskList, TaskItem, TaskForm)
+- NoteList component implemented

+Next focus is completing note-taking components and starting backend development.

 ## Known Issues
 No implementation issues yet as development has not started.